machinekoder/Machinekit-FDM-Standard/GCode.md

 Finishes all current moves and and thus clears the buffer.
 That's identical to `G4 P0`.

 ### [M420](./subroutines/m420.ngc): Set RGBW Colors as PWM
-Usage: `M420 R<Red PWM (0-255)> E<Green PWM (0-255)> B<Blue PWM (0-255)> W<White PWM (0-255)>`
+Usage: `M420 P<LED index (0-2)> R<Red PWM (0-255)> E<Green PWM (0-255)> B<Blue PWM (0-255)> W<White PWM (0-255)>`

 Example: `M420 R255 E255 B255 W255`

 Set the color of your RGBW LEDs that are connected to PWM-enabled pins.
 Note, the Green color is controlled by the E value instead of the G value due to the G code being a primary code that cannot be overridden.
+The optional P parameter specifies the index of the LEDs to set (default 0).

 ### [M600](./subroutines/m600.ngc): Calibrate Z axis
 Example: `M600`